 Cell phones / Smartwatches have become a staple in most of our lives.
 Many students are carrying cell phones / smartwatches for after-school use or security purposes.
-We have encountered a number of incidents, however, where cell phones / smartwatches have been used during the school day, with students making and receiving calls.
+Cell phones are not to be used without staff permission.
+We have encountered a number of incidents, however, where cell phones / smartwatches have been used during the school day, with students texting, posting on social media, and/or making and receiving calls.
 This has presented a distraction and has contributed to discipline problems.
 If you must send your child to school with a cell phone, the phone must be in the child's backpack and muted during school hours.
+In the event that your child does not have a backpack, phones are to be given to the main office or the classroom teacher for safe storage of the device.
 If your child is planning to wear a smartwatch, they must not be texting or making calls with the device during school hours.